Man felt terrible for running over teenagers, court told

 A Gore man ran over two teenage girls in an area where the public cannot drive, a court has heard.

-Lindsay Robert Young, 58, appeared in the Gore District Court this week and pleaded guilty to careless driving causing injury.
+Lindsay Robert Young, 58, appeared in the Gore District Court last week and pleaded guilty to careless driving causing injury.

-The court heard on November 25, two girls, aged 13 and 14, were lying on the Mataura River stopbank.
+There was a large sign prohibiting the public from driving on the riverbank.

 But Young drove there and ran over the two girls, one of whom suffered a sprained shoulder.